The Barred Owl Boom of 2019

 Click here to see the NBC CT story on the big Barred Owl winter

-This article was updated on February 3 to include further discussion among experts about why Barred Owl sightings seem to have increased this winter.
+Our story, below, was updated on February 3 to include further discussion among experts about why Barred Owl sightings seem to have increased this winter.
 Click here and see below.

 January 31, 2019 – We all know that owls are secretive and stealthy and, most of all, active in the dark, when you might hear them but rarely see them.